The Great Indoors: 10 Books To Read If You're Missing The Great Outdoors

 The Outrun – Amy Liptrot

 This is another book which came out just before Adventurous Ink launched or it would certainly have featured.
 The Outrun vividly narrates a familiar story of a life re-discovered in the space and connection afforded by nature, as Amy returns to the Shetland Isles to find herself again.
 It’s highly probable that this book led me to start the subscription, so inspired was I by the gleaming clarity with which her words conveyed a tremendous emotional connection to the natural world.

 Alastair Humphreys has achieved the prodigious accomplishment of being the most featured author in Adventurous Ink.
 We’ve included three of his books in the three years it has been running and none of those were this one, Microadventures!
 This is the definitive guide to adventure in the modern age and shows how we all have the time and space to make more memories outdoors.
 We just need to change our mindset about what constitutes an adventure, breaking grand ambitions down into life sized chunks.

-Wild Guide to Cumbria and the Yorkshire Dales
+Wild Guide to the Lake District and the Yorkshire Dales

 Adventurous Ink is a unique subscription to help you make the most of your wild and precious life, through regular encouragement to spend more time outdoors.
 Each month subscribers recieve a mystery book or journal from the world's finest outdoor writers and publishers, carefully curated to help you reconnect with the natural world and inspire your next adventure.